enebular/docs/en/InfoMotion/InfoMotionTool.md

 #InfoMotion Tool

 In order to create an InfoMotion the infomotion-tool must be installed.
-The infomotion-tool allows the developer to runs, test and edit locally.
+The infomotion-tool allows the developer to run, test and edit InfoMotions locally.
 Once the InfoMotion is completed intomotion-tool packages the scripts to be uploaded to enebular.

 #Installing infomotion-tool